 About This Species

-The Rufous Bettong (Aepyprymnus Rufescens) is a small, nocturnal marsupial often mistaken for a large rat or possum.
-About the size of a rabbit, it has a slender body, large ears, and a long, pointed nose.
-Once widespread across the coastal regions of southern Australia, including parts of New South Wales, Victoria, and South Australia, its populations have significantly declined due to habitat destruction and the pressures of introduced predators.
-Rufous Bettongs play a crucial role in their ecosystem as seed dispersers and soil engineers.
-Their digging behaviour helps aerate the soil, aiding in decomposition, nutrient cycling, and the growth of plants.
-By foraging on fungi and other vegetation, they also help maintain the balance of their environment and contribute to overall ecosystem health.
+The Rufous Bettong (Aepyprymnus rufescens) is a fascinating, nocturnal marsupial that often gets mistaken for a large rat or kangaroo joey due to its small size and unique features.
+About the size of a rabbit, it has a slender body, large ears, and a long, pointed nose, giving it a distinct appearance.
+Once found across the coastal regions of southern Australia, including parts of New South Wales, Victoria, and South Australia, the Rufous Bettong’s populations have sadly plummeted due to habitat destruction and the threat of introduced predators.

 Threats They Face